siliconflow/onediff/README.md

 | --------------------------------------------------------------------------------------------------------- | --------------------------------------- | --------------------------------------- |
 | More Extreme and Dedicated optimization(usually another 20~100% performance gain) for the most used model | Yes                                     |                                         |
 | Technical Support for deployment                                                                          | High priority support                   | Community                               |

+### Distributed Run
+If you want to do distributed inference, you can use [xDiT](https://github.com/xdit-project/xDiT) or [DistriFusion](https://github.com/mit-han-lab/distrifuser), and use onediff's compiler to do single device acceleration.

 ## Citation
 ```bibtex